wp-plugins/ageverify/readme.txt

 == Changelog ==
+= 1.3 =
+* Added Customize tab with information on custom AgeVerify instances along with a gallery of customers using custom instances of AgeVerify.

+= 1.2 =
+* Added customization tab to settings page

 = 1.1 =

 * Fixed bug with underage redirect location for international templates

 * Fixed bug for line-height issue on Date of Birth input method

 * Corrected layout of side bar options in the configuration page

 * Updates scripts to use a WordPress only version

 = 1.0 =
 * First release